 Established in 1975, CDS has a long history of conducting funded research across the globe.
 Much of this has been conducted through individual scholarship and doctoral study, but CDS also hosts publicly and privately grant-funded research projects, including from the UK Economic and Social Research Council (ESRC).
 CDS is affiliated both to the UK Development Studies Association (DSA) and the European Association of Development Research and Training Institutes (EADI).

 More than forty academic staff are affiliated to CDS, the majority belonging to the Department of Social and Policy Sciences.
 There are also a dozen affiliated members, drawn from outside the University.
-The current director of CDS is Professor James Copestake.
+CDS is currently led by co-Directors Professor James Copestake and Dr Michael Bloomfield.

 CDS researchers attract major grants and undertake research projects funded by UK and EU research councils and other academic funders, government departments and related public-sector bodies, third-sector organisations and charities.
 We collaborate regularly with NGOs, charities, local, devolved and national UK government and international bodies.